-She has been called a hopeful existentialist, and her work ranges from "an emotional disco ball" to "playful and soothing" to "beautiful and grotesque" as well as "from another plane."
-Her work is inherently Mexican and infused with high-desert roots.
-Her Frontera Aesthetic is an endless well, built stone by stone by her scholarly ancestors who, as both historians and educators, reshaped the state of the North towards the positive, sustainable, and ecological—if only for a century.
+A hopeful existentialist, her work ranges from "playful and soothing" to "from another plane."
+Her unique Frontera Aesthetic is an endless well, built stone by stone by the Humans Escobar, her academic ancestors who—as both historians and educators—reshaped the state of the Mexican North towards the positive, sustainable, and ecologically sound.
 A border-dweller in self and influence, in-between is all she's ever been.

 Selected Writing Credits: